amanshenoy/path-tracer/readme.md

   <img src="output/denoised_renders/Test.png" />
 </p>

 This repository contains the implementation of a brute force path tracer in C++.
-The project avoids the use of libraries and graphics API's (for the core path tracer) and attempts to implement simple physically based rendering effects from scratch.
+The project avoids the use of libraries and graphics API's and attempts to implement simple physically based rendering effects from scratch.

+This is a project I essentially come to when I have nothing better to do.
+If you have bothered reading the code, or tried to create a scene and have found any flaws or errors in the way things have been done -- do feel free to leave an issue!
+Feel free to leave an issue for any sort of suggestion too, if any.

 ## Primitives
 <p align="center">
   <img src="output/noisy_renders/VaryingFuzz.png" />
 </p>

-Ray Surface intersection routine has been implemented for Spheres, Planes, and Boxes; and basic transformations of these primitives.
+Ray Surface intersection routine has been implemented for Spheres, Planes, Boxes, Triangles, and Meshes (that can be represented as a collection of triangles); and basic transformations of these primitives.
 Other effects and features include

 ## PBR (*Physically Based Rendering*) Effects
 * Materials